This post may contain affiliate sales links. Please read my disclosure policy.

 So before I get going in the how to’s of this recipe, I think it’s important to note two things that will make your life much easier!

 Get a flat whisk; they are perfect for gravies!
-Ensuring your turkey gravy is lump free just comes down to using a whisk (and the right kind of whisk at that.)
+Ensuring your turkey gravy is lump free just comes down to using a whisk (and the right kind of whisk at that).
 Highly recommend!!
+You can use a wooden spoon in a pinch.

 How to Make Turkey Gravy WITH Drippings

 So, here’s the deal when it comes to turkey drippings: every turkey will give off different amounts of juices and fat.
-So, writing a recipe like this is somewhat dependent on how many pan juices you got.
-I’ve done my best to make this as simple as possible!
+So, writing a recipe like this is somewhat dependent on how many pan juices you have.
+I’ve done my best to make this as simple as possible.
 If you have enough drippings, then great!
 Carry on!
-If you don’t have enough, strain off the fat and make up the different with turkey stock.
+If you don’t have enough, strain off the fat and make up the difference with turkey (or chicken) stock or turkey broth (or chicken broth).

-- Sprinkle over the flour and whisk to create a paste, called a roux.
+- Add all-purpose flour and whisk to create a paste, called a roux.
 Cook 1 minute.
 Why do we add in the flour over the top of the pan juices and not liquid?
 This is a great way to prevent lumps.
 If you sprinkle flour over the top of a bunch of hot liquid, you’ll get lumps.

-- Whisk in drippings or enough stock to equal 1 1/2 cups.
-Bring to boil and then reduce to simmer, whisking to avoid lumps.
+- Whisk in pan drippings or enough stock to equal 1 1/2 cups.
+Bring to boil and then reduce to simmer, whisking the bottom of the pan to avoid lumps.
 After gravy boils, it should thicken up nicely.

 How to Make Turkey Gravy WITHOUT Drippings